Back to Services

 • Barrier against high-temperature oxidation

-Aerospace & Gas Turbines
+Aerospace & Energy

 • Protecting turbine blades from aggressive exhaust gases — dense Al₂O₃ layer arrests degradation